t1nak/t1nak.github.io/docs/blog/2020/cost.md

 ## Goal

 Have study area raster/statistics where each pixel represents the minimum travel time to market
-- Problem is generalisable to incorparating additional components, e.g. perishable pressure
+- Problem is generalisable to incorparating additional components, e.g. perishable pressure of crops

 ### Background papers